kevL/yata/ReadMe.txt

              that the row that gets selected is visible.

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
-       - if editing a cell it escapes the edit without changing the field
+       - if editing a cell it cancels the edit without changing the field
        - if the tabcontrol is focused it switches focus to the table

 Enter - starts editing a cell if the table has focus and only one cell is
         currently selected
-      - commits an edit if the editor box has focus
+      - accepts an edit if the editor box has focus
       - performs search if the Search box or Search Options dropdown has focus
       - performs goto if the Goto box has focus